Why Choose Aberdeen?

 - Firstly, we have a team of talented and enthusiastic Teaching Fellows who apply educational research to their teaching and learning methods.
 They lead the way in terms of innovation in teaching delivery and assessment.

-- Secondly, our research stars are engaged in teaching, for example, by delivering tutorials to first year students and specialist course options to fourth year students.
-Our curriculum is informed by expert knowledge and insight into the future priorities in the disciplines.
+- Secondly, our research stars are engaged in teaching, meaning our curriculum is informed by expert knowledge and insight into the future priorities in the disciplines.
 Our course materials are continually updated to ensure they reflect current understanding and perspectives.

 - Thirdly, our students are actively involved in scientific research.
-In Senior Honours (year 4), our students conduct independent research within one of the IBES research groups or with one of our collaborating institutions.
+In Senior Honours (year 4), our students conduct independent research which can be done with one of our research groups or with one of our collaborating institutions.
 For many students, this project experience is pivotal because it influences their career choice.
 In years 1, 2 and 3, students conduct investigations as part of their core courses, thereby developing skills and understanding of the scientific process.

 We enjoy a collegiate and inclusive work environment